demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-Chameleon/README.md

 - `DesertCavesList` - A list of moons that support generating desert caverns.
 - `MesaCavesList` - A list of moons that support generating mesa caverns.
 - `GravelCavesList` - A list of moons that support generating gravel caverns.
+- `AutoAdaptSnow` - Automatically enables ice caverns on modded moons if they are snowy.
+If you use [Artifice Blizzard](https://thunderstore.io/c/lethal-company/p/ButteryStancakes/ArtificeBlizzard/), this will also enable ice caves specifically when the surface is snowy.

 # Screenshots